-- Work from a strengths-based approach to assess strengths and needs of youth and families.
+- Work from a strength-based perspective to assess strengths and needs of youth and families.

-- One-to-one service to adjudicated and non-adjudicated youth with a history of being difficult to engage in support services and/or healthy activities.
+- One-to-one service to adjudicated and non-adjudicated youth struggling with a variety of barriers.

 - Provide goal-focused intervention through assessing client needs, and develop service plans to assist youth/family achieve objectives.

 - Provide support and education to family/caregiver where required.